 One of the trends that you may be deeply involved in is the use of VR gaming devices.
 Tech has enabled the availability of mobile and affordable VR headsets that work more efficiently and provide greater freedom of movement as well as a recreation of more basic feelings.
 There are also enough VR gadgets to suit diverse audiences.

-Despite all these gaming tech advancements, VR gaming still faces a number of challenges.
+Despite all these gaming tech advancements, VR gaming still faces several challenges.
 For instance, PC/console VR headsets may be powerful with high-quality display and data rate but they are limited by cords and wires.

 Mobile VR headsets may have tackled this problem but they are poor in terms of graphics and production.
 Well, you do not need to worry because, with developments in the area of haptic feedback and standalone headsets, your gaming experience is set to move to the next level.

 The growth of electronic sports is impressive and it is estimated to generate nearly $1.5 billion by the year 2020.
 Professional competitive gaming like the League of Legends, DOTA, StarCraft and so on continue to attract players and fans alike.
 Despite all the prominence, it is clear that e-sports gaming still face some challenges.

 E-sports online games are privately owned and the servers are usually owned by companies that make them.
 The biggest challenge with such a scenario is that it creates an overreliance on these companies since they can stop the game whenever they feel like.
 These companies may also decide to make changes without consulting you or even deny you access to the games for one reason or another.

 These companies are known to put their business interests ahead and charge players as they feel fit even when they cannot guarantee their future existence and that of the game too.